kukulo2011/OpenCovid_ventilator/docs/serial_protocol.md

 Lines beginning with "#" will be treated as comments:  They will be discarded without logging a parse error.

-A line that consists entirely of the string `reset-clock` will reset the time calculation.
+A line that consists entirely of the string `reset-time` will reset the time calculation.
 The next sample after this line will be displayed at a time 40 ms after the last sample, regardless of the time value.
 This can be useful e.g. for playing back captured data on a loop,